 The Stonewall Inn, taken September 1969.
 The sign in the window reads: "We homosexuals plead with our people to please help maintain peaceful and quiet conduct on the streets of the Village.—Mattachine."

-The Stonewall Riots are often considered the most important event in LGBTQ rights in American history.
-After increasingly frequent raids on the Stonewall Inn, the LGBT community decided that they’d simply had enough.
+The Stonewall Riots are often considered the most important event in LGBTQ+ rights in American history.
+After increasingly frequent raids on the Stonewall Inn, the LGBTQ+ community decided that they’d simply had enough.
 On June 28, police attempted to raid the Stonewall Inn once again, but quickly lost control of the situation.
-The result was two nights of rioting at the Inn and the surrounding street block, which led to national attention and the galvanization of LGBT people across the nation.
+The result was two nights of rioting at the Inn and the surrounding street block, which led to national attention and the galvanization of LGBTQ+ people across the nation.

 See how Provi helps thousands of bars, restaurants and retailers save 200 hours a year with a single app for browsing product catalogs, ordering, and messaging your reps.